saivirup/64bit-riscv-cpu/README.md

 # 64-bit RISC-V CPU

-This project is a complete design of a 64-bit single-cycle RISC-V processor built from scratch in Verilog.
-It closely follows the RV64I instruction set architecture and was developed with modularity, clarity, and extensibility in mind.
-All components are meant to be designed, tested, and simulated individually before integration.
+A 64-bit RISC-V processor built in SystemVerilog, implementing the RV64I base instruction set (excluding OS-level instructions).
+Built with a modular architecture, where each component (ALU, Control, RegFile, PC, Memory) was unit-tested in simulation before full CPU integration.
+This project demonstrates a complete CPU datapath that executes important operations at the hardware level

 ---

-## What This Project Does

-- **Simulates how a real CPU works at the hardware level**
-- **Executes basic computer instructions**, like addition, subtraction, and branching (decision-making)
-- Helps understand the internal workings of processors, such as how they fetch instructions, decode them, process data, and store results

----

-## Why I Built This

-I created this project as a way to deeply understand how real CPUs operate under the hood.
-Rather than just using processors, this project was about learning how to *build one*.
-From instruction decoding to memory operations, each module was written and tested by hand.
-This project pushes beyond class assignments into real digital logic engineering.
+## How It Works

+The CPU follows the standard instruction execution cycle:
+- Fetch: The processors looks at the current memory address and grabs the instruction.
+- Decode: The processor figures out what the instructions is telling it to do.
+- Execute: The processor performs the instruction.
+- Memory: The processor reads/writes from/to memory if required.
+- Writeback: The processor saves the result for future use.
+This process repeats for every instruction in the Instruction Memory.

 ---